runtimeverification/wasm-semantics/test.md

 ### Type Assertions

-`#assertType` checks that whether a type is allocated to the correct index.
+`#assertType` checks whether a type is allocated to the correct index.
 `#assertNextTypeIdx` checks whether the number of types are allocated correctly.

 ```k